wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 If your battery charger has Maintenance Mode indicator, such as a GREEN LED, you can use that indicator to tell you whether you are READY.
 Some chargers will cycle between "CHARGING" and "READY" periodically.
 This is a "maintenance" behavior, sometimes associated with the battery cooling off after a tough match, and being able to accept more charge.

-**Driver Station Display And Log**
+**Driver Station Display and Log**

 When the robot is plugged in and connected to the driver station laptop, the battery voltage is displayed on the NI Driver Station software.
-After you finish a driving session, you can :ref:`review the battery voltage in the Log Viewer. <docs/software/driverstation/driver-station-log-viewer: Using the Graph Display>`
+After you finish a driving session, you can :ref:`review the battery voltage in the Log Viewer. <docs/software/driverstation/driver-station-log-viewer:Using the Graph Display>`

 **Voltmeter** or **Multimeter**